-Minimally Invasive Laminectomy for Lumbar Stenosis
+Minimally Invasive Laminectomy Surgery for Lumbar Spinal Stenosis

 Lumbar stenosis is a condition resulting in narrowing of the spine.
 The narrowing of the spine is often due to bone spur formation, arthritis, thickening of the spinal ligaments and possibly bulging of the spinal discs.
 It is more common in older people.
 However, it occasionally occurs even in young patients, especially if there is a genetic component.